 Definition of MOQ

 What is MOQ?
 It’s an acronym.
 MOQ stands for “minimum order quantity”.
 It means the minimum amount of items a manufacturer will accept for a production order.
-For example, if a clothing manufacturer offers an MOQ of 50 pieces per style, then you need to order at least 50 pieces of a particular style to satisfy their MOQ requirements for a single production run.
+For example, if a clothing manufacturer offers an MOQ of 50 pieces per style, then you need to order at least 50 pieces of a particular style to meet a supplier’s MOQ requirements for a single production run.
 Nearly all suppliers set an MOQ of some kind.
-But the quantities will vary widely based on what type of factory they are, what they’re making and where they are located.
+Each suppliers quantities will vary widely based on what type of factory they are, what they’re making and where they are located.
 Each manufacturer will define MOQ differently.
 Some will base their MOQ on particular styles or colors.
 Others may be either more strict or more loose in their definition of MOQ.

 What impact does MOQ have on pricing?

-MOQ relates to quantity and quantity usually relates to pricing.
+MOQ relates to order quantity and quantity usually relates to pricing.
 So how big an impact does MOQ usually have on pricing?
-It has a VERY big impact on price.
+With custom manufacturing, it can have a VERY big impact on price.
 In general, high quantities are available at a lower price per unit.
 Low quantities are available at a higher cost per unit.
 The difference can be huge.
 If a fashion label is looking for a low MOQ manufacturer, then they shouldn’t expect to receive high volume pricing.

 What do apparel manufacturers have such high MOQs?